vallurumk/sheffield-bioinformatics-core.github.io/training/index.md

 **Due to Covid-19 we are not opening any more courses for booking until the situation becomes clearer.
 In the meantime, why not check the materials from some of our previous courses listed below?**

-We have also made a curated list of other training materials available online and made an FAQ for support queries we are receiving at the moment
+We have also made a curated list of other training materials available online and an FAQ for support queries we are receiving at the moment

 - [http://sbc.shef.ac.uk/training/other-materials](http://sbc.shef.ac.uk/training/other-materials)
 - [FAQ](http://sbc.shef.ac.uk/training/faq)